onsi/gomega/docs/index.md

 - A string, in which case `ACTUAL.Error()` will be compared against `EXPECTED`.
 - A matcher, in which case `ACTUAL.Error()` is tested against the matcher.
-- An error, in which case anyo of the following is satisfied:
+- An error, in which case any of the following is satisfied:
     - `errors.Is(ACTUAL, EXPECTED)` returns `true`
     - `ACTUAL` or any of the errors it wraps (directly or indirectly) equals `EXPECTED` in terms of `reflect.DeepEqual()`.